silenTKnight-sudo506/phishing-detector/README.md

 **Shield Scan** is a Flask-based web application that analyzes URLs for common phishing indicators.

-Instead of relying on a simple blacklist, the application examines the structure and characteristics of a submitted URL and produces a **threat-oriented assessment** based on heuristic rules.
+Instead of relying only on a blacklist, the application examines the structure and characteristics of a submitted URL and produces a **threat-oriented assessment** using heuristic rules.

-The interface combines a cybersecurity-focused visual design with a simple workflow:
+The workflow is simple:

 **Enter URL → Analyze → Review Result**